toteki/Wiz/README.md

 To provide stable support for both those use cases, additional patterns will be followed.
 Here is a working list:

-- wiz functions in different files cannot call each other *(to support individual file copying)*
+- wiz functions in different files cannot call each other *(to support copying of individual files to a project, they cannot be interdependent)*
 - error messages from wiz functions will use only the function name, rather than prefixing with *wiz.*
 - unexported functions should be avoided, lest they become available in the target code in the file copying use case

 ### Best practices note:

-It is best practice for packages to have a single purpose which is evident from their name *(e.g. github.com/pkg/errors)*
+It is best practice for go packages to have a single purpose which is evident from their name *(e.g. net/http)*

-This is the exact opposite of ambiguously named utilities packages *e.g. github.com/toteki/wiz*
+This is the exact opposite of ambiguously named utilities packages, like this one.

-Nevertheless, I have yet to encounter a single project which could not be vastly accelerated by accessible boilerplate.
+Nevertheless, I have yet to encounter a single project which could not be vastly accelerated by a utilities package.
 Sacrifices must be made.

 (Said sacrifices must be *unmade* efficiently when the dependency needs to be eliminated.
-This is the reasoning behind the second development mandate.)
+This is the reasoning behind the second design mandate.)

 ### Wiz/Examples

-The examples folder is **not** meant to be imported, nor is any subdirectory.
-It is for cannibalism only.
+The examples folder is **not** meant to be imported.

 See examples/README.md for specifics.